 Past student program participants have remarked “I will remember the trip for my whole life.
 It gave me a different view of the world”, “As I speak to people now, I realize the true meaning and importance of bearing witness”, “You have no idea how much this experience meant to us all” and “By being educated about these tragic events in history, people will be more motivated to stop what is happening now.”

-The value of this program is reflected in the support it receives across the country by private and public foundations, organizations and individuals who understand its importance.
+The value of this program is immeasurable and is reflected in the support it receives from the Calgary community and past participants and parents who understand its importance.
 Another measure of the program’s value is the fact that in Washington, DC, for several years, Congressman Tom Lantos (1928-2008), the only Holocaust survivor elected to the U.S. Congress, met with and spoke to program participants about the importance of understanding and protecting human rights.
 Congressman Lantos described the program as “outstanding.”

 For more information please email Ilana Krygier-Lapides or call her at 403-444-3162.